Biomass 101 – What You Need To Know

 Biomass from Other Waste Material

-Other waste materials can be used for biomass as well.
-Types of material used for biomass production include commercial, institutional, industrial, municipal and residential waste.
-Using mixed waste from residential and commercial garbage also reduces the amount of material going into landfills, and often helps solve problems relating to waste disposal.
+Other waste materials can also be used for biomass.
+Types of material used for biomass production include commercial, institutional, industrial, municipal, and residential waste.
+Using mixed waste from residential and commercial garbage also reduces the amount of material going into landfills and often helps solve problems relating to waste disposal.

 Examples of biomass from mixed refuse include: